 In the event of an abandonment after a minimum 15 ends on all rinks have been played; Result and points allocation would be based on the completed ends played on each individual rinks.

-11.7 The Home clubs Greenkeeper, or Match Captain are the only people who can declare the Green unfit for play.
+11.7 The Home club Greenkeeper, or Match Captain are the only people who can declare the Green unfit for play.
 Matches cancelled for unforeseen circumstances must be rearranged by mutual agreement between the Clubs to maintain the integrity of the League.
 To rearrange a fixture the Home club should offer within 7 days of the cancelled match 1 weekend date and 2 midweek dates.
 No team should be asked to play before 9.30am at weekends or before 6pm on weekdays unless mutually agreed.

 The League Results Secretary must be informed of the details of the rearrangement.
-Clubs who fail to rearrange a match that directly affects Promotion/Relegation issues will be instructed to play at a time and place deemed to be fair to both Clubs by The League Officers.
+Clubs who fail to rearrange a match that directly affects Promotion/Relegation issues will be instructed in writing to play at a time and place deemed to be fair to both Clubs by The League Officers.

 NB: Should a Member Club fail to honour a fixture twice in any season it should be assumed that they do not have the resources to be part of the League in its present format.
 This, in the first instance would become a matter for the League Officers to resolve with the culpable club.

 11.8 The Club with the highest number of points in both divisions at the end of the season shall be declared the Divisions Champions.
 In the event of a tie on points, the Club with the highest shots difference shall be declared Division winners.

 11.9 Dress: Grey or White trousers or tailored shorts with matching socks and approved bowling Shoes.
 Coloured Club Shirts, Trousers or Shorts may be worn, ESL matches: ALL players in the team must wear the same team outfit, also:-

 i) The Club Shirt/Trousers/Shorts must be registered and approved by Bowls England.